fabiusdieciscudi/idea-echo-plugin/README.md

 - Stemming groups words by root, which is the point, but it also merges unrelated homographs that share a stem.
 This is a deliberate trade-off.
-- Multi-argument commands keep only one argument; the others are dropped, even when they contain prose.
+- Multi-argument commands keep only one argument; the others are dropped.
-- An `ignoredWords` entry that begins with `[` must be quoted if you write the YAML file by hand, otherwise YAML reads it as a list.
-- The bundle passes values through `MessageFormat`, so the default lists in `EchoBundle.properties` cannot contain `{`, `}`, `'` or `\`.
-Regexes needing a backslash must go in the settings text area instead.
-- The thesaurus panel uses JCEF and executes JavaScript, as the dictionary sites require it.
 - The analyzer re-scans the whole file on every run.
 This is fine for normal chapters; very large single files may feel sluggish while typing.